Taot-chen/onnx-diff/README.md

 # onnxdiff
-Comparison of onnx models by structure, parameters and onnxruntime
+Comparison of onnx models by structure, initializers and onnxruntime